sanethmaduranga/message-transformation---ballerina/README.md

 | Chemistry | varchar(1) | YES  |     | NULL    |       |
 +-----------+------------+------+-----+---------+-------+
 ```
-In the below service. it added student's data through the request.
+In the below service. it added the student's data through the request.
 But student's results data must be located in the database as below.
 ```
 +-----+-----------+---------+-----------+
 | ID  | Com_Maths | Physics | Chemistry |